oxyplot/docs/getting-started/hello-wpf-xaml.rst

 .. note:: This section is under construction.
 Please contribute!

-This example shows how to create a WPF application where the content of the plot is defined in XAML.
+This example shows how to create a WPF application with a ``Plot`` control, where the content of the plot (axes, series, annotations) is defined in XAML.

 Create project